 Gambling Laws in Nebraska

 Nebraska’s gambling laws are fairly restrictive, allowing a few forms of regulated betting entertainment to exist in the state.
 You will find class I and II games at the three tribal casinos in Nebraska.
 In addition, a state lottery and pari-mutuel wagering are permitted, however most wagering is done on simulcast events, including games of skill such as darts.
 The state does operate the Nebraska Lottery, although participation in their games is among the lowest in the nation.
 Charitable gambling is also allowed to take place as long as regulatory requirements are met and games permitted in this include bingo, raffles, keno, pickle cards and casino nights.
 Legal offshore betting could be a nice compliment to the existing state regulated gambling opportunities offered in the Cornhusker State.

-- We use trusted sources such as Legal Sports Report and USA Sports Betting to gather any relevant industry news.
+- We use trusted sources such as ESPN to gather any relevant industry news.